 You need to select the correct method for performing a restoration of a backup of the System State data.
-What should you do?

-- A. Run the following command: ntbackup.exe backup /F {"FileName"} - B. Run the following command: ntbackup.exe backup systemstate /F {"FileName"} - C. In Control Panel, open System, and configure the Startup and Recovery settings on the Advanced tab. - D. Use NTBackup interactively.
+- A. Run the following command: ntbackup.exe backup /F {"FileName"} - B. Run the following command: ntbackup.exe backup systemstate /F {"FileName"}

+- C. In Control Panel, open System, and configure the Startup and Recovery settings on the Advanced tab. - D. Use NTBackup interactively.